cswenberg/4YearPlanner/README.md

-Created by: Omar Rasheed, Conner Swenberg, Eric Kim
+Created by: Omar Rasheed and Conner Swenberg, Desgined by: Eric Kim

 4-Year-Planner: A simple guide to planning your undergraduate career at Cornell